berfarah/coverhound-style/rubocop/README.md

 You do not need to include `rubocop` directly in your application's dependences.
 `rubocop-config-coverhound` will include a specific version of `rubocop` that is shared across all projects.

+## Versioning

+We are pegging our major versions to Rubocop minor versions.
+Rubop patch versions would indicate a minor version bump for us.
+A patch for us would indicate a change only for us, not in our upstream dependencies.